sunnyggadekar/demo-repo/README.md

-# demo repo to try ci-cd
+# Repo to try actions